matthewdeanmartin/so_pip/README.md

 What
 ----
-Everyone copies code from stack overflow, but no one is formalizing it.
+Everyone copies code from StackOverflow, but no one is formalizing it.

 Security Considerations
 -----------------------